livegrep/livegrep/README.md

     sudo apt-get install libgflags-dev libjson0-dev libboost-system-dev libboost-filesystem-dev

-I have also made packages available in a [PPA](lg-ppa), but they are largely unmaintained since I no longer deploy livegrep on any older distributions.
+I have also made packages available in a [PPA][lg-ppa], but they are largely unmaintained since I no longer deploy livegrep on any older distributions.